Computability: Power of Turing machines

-Turing machines can decide any context-free language, in addition to languages not decidable by a push-down automaton, such as the language consisting of prime numbers.
+Turing machines can decide any context-free language(language accepted by Push Down Automata and Context Free Grammer), in addition to languages not decidable by a push-down automaton, such as the language consisting of prime numbers.
 It is therefore a strictly more powerful model of computation.

 Because Turing machines have the ability to "back up" in their input tape, it is possible for a Turing machine to run for a long time in a way that is not possible with the other computation models previously described.
 It is possible to construct a Turing machine that will never finish running (halt) on some inputs.
 We say that a Turing machine can decide a language if it eventually will halt on all inputs and give an answer.
 A language that can be so decided is called a recursive language.
 We can further describe Turing machines that will eventually halt and give an answer for any input in a language, but which may run forever for input strings which are not in the language.
 Such Turing machines could tell us that a given string is in the language, but we may never be sure based on its behavior that a given string is not in a language, since it may run forever in such a case.
 A language which is accepted by such a Turing machine is called a recursively enumerable language.

 The Turing machine, it turns out, is an exceedingly powerful model of automata.
 Attempts to amend the definition of a Turing machine to produce a more powerful machine have surprisingly met with failure.
 For example, adding an extra tape to the Turing machine, giving it a two-dimensional (or three- or any-dimensional) infinite surface to work with can all be simulated by a Turing machine with the basic one-dimensional tape.
 These models are thus not more powerful.
 In fact, a consequence of the Church–Turing thesis is that there is no reasonable model of computation which can decide languages that cannot be decided by a Turing machine.

 The question to ask then is: do there exist languages which are recursively enumerable, but not recursive?
 And, furthermore, are there languages which are not even recursively enumerable?